AndyShor/PyCB/README.md

 # About

-This simulation and visualization toolkit provides tools to simulate Charge State Distribuion of ions in Multiply Charged Ion sources ( see for example [Gammino](https://arxiv.org/pdf/1410.7974.pdf)) such Electron Beam Ion Source (EBIS, see for example [Zschornack](https://cds.cern.ch/record/1965922/files/CERN-2013-007-p165.pdf)) or Electron Cyclotron Resonance Ion Source (ECRIS).
+This simulation and visualization toolkit provides tools to simulate Charge State Distribuion of ions in Multiply Charged Ion sources ( see for example [Gammino](https://arxiv.org/pdf/1410.7974.pdf)) for example Electron Beam Ion Source (EBIS, see for example [Zschornack](https://cds.cern.ch/record/1965922/files/CERN-2013-007-p165.pdf)) or Electron Cyclotron Resonance Ion Source (ECRIS).
+The toolkit includes easy to use and expadable interface options like the the one shown below.

 ![interface](/screenshots/interface.gif)